TheBlueNightmare/jick/README.md

 --href
 ``

-Extracts links from <a href='https://www.example.com'> tags
+Extracts links from href attributes in anchor tags.

 ``
 --iframe